Pregnant anorexics know they should be happy — but it’s hard. Really hard.

 “That’s six weeks after my due date.
 Ugh.
 I’m going to look so terrible in pictures.”

 I feel guilty about being so petty.
-Being pregnant is such a gift!
+Being pregnant is such a gift and don’t think for a second that any pregnant anorexics don’t recognize it!
 In quiet moments when I sit with my hand on my belly and feel my baby squirming, I count my blessings.
 I just do not do any of this while looking in a mirror.
+Any other pregnant anorexics feel my pain?

-My point in this post is two-fold: to face my angst head-on by writing about it and to tell a story that may sound familiar to other women.
+My point in this post is two-fold: to face my angst head-on by writing about it and to tell a story that may sound familiar to other women who are pregnant anorexics.

 **Update: Since this post went live, Katie gave birth to her healthy daughter Erinn on May 8, 2012.
 Katie is still losing her pregnancy weight at a healthy pace.
 She was invited to be a guest panelist on HuffPost Live to talk about the struggles of an eating disorder and pregnancy.
 You can see that interview with Nancy Redd here.**